Kourtney Kardashian Faces Pregnancy Rumors, Is She Expecting Scott Disick’s Fourth Child?

 “[Kourtney Kardashian] is pregnant in her first trimester,” a family insider revealed to Radar Online on January 11, claiming that the reality star is keeping her alleged baby news to herself for the time being.

-Kourtney Kardashian and Scott Disick are already parents to Mason, 7, Penelope, 4, and Reign, 2, but according to the report, they have been actively trying to conceive a fourth child since allegedly rekindling their romance at the end of last year following about a year and a half apart.
+Kourtney Kardashian and Scott Disick are already parents to Mason, seven, Penelope, four, and Reign, two, but according to the report, they have been actively trying to conceive a fourth child since allegedly rekindling their romance at the end of last year following about a year and a half apart.

 Kourtney Kardashian and Scott Disick parted ways in 2015 after Disick and Chloe Bartoli, his ex-girlfriend, were seen together on a beach in Europe.
 However, in recent months, they have been spending more and more time together and have enjoyed numerous vacations in Nantucket, Miami, and Aspen, Colorado.